JYU-IBA/potku/README.md

 ````
 $ pip install --user pipenv
 ````
-Then install [Git](https://git-scm.com/downloads) and add it to PATH.
+Next install [Git](https://git-scm.com/downloads) and add it to PATH.

 Once these prerequisites are met, you can clone the repository.